-This page introduces some illnesses and health problems that are common among puppies.
+This page introduces some common puppy illnesses and health issues.
 If you are a puppy parent, or are about to become one, this page is for you!
 Be proactive and learn more about these common illnesses - You can save your puppy's life!

 As a puppy parent, it is important to learn about some common puppy illnesses and their symptoms, so that appropriate action can be taken if your puppy gets sick.

 Puppies are active and generally full of energy, so if you notice that your puppy has suddenly become weak and lethargic, or is eating less than usual, then you should pay close attention to see if you can also identify some other symptoms that your puppy may exhibit.

 There are quite a few common puppy illnesses that can be serious if left untreated:

 Parvo is a viral disease that is highly contagious and can spread quickly to dogs that are not immune from the disease.
 Parvovirus affects mainly puppies and younger dogs.
 Puppies between weaning and up to six months of age are the most at risk.

 There are two forms of parvo - intestinal (more common) and cardiac (less common but more deadly).